Understanding Autism Levels: A Complete Guide to Level 1, 2, and 3 Autism

 What Are the Three Levels of Autism?

-According to the Centers for Disease Control and Prevention (CDC), autism spectrum disorder is characterized by challenges in social communication and restricted, repetitive behaviors.
+According to the CDC, autism is characterized by social communication challenges.
+It also involves restricted, repetitive behaviors.

 The three levels help clinicians, educators, and families understand the degree of support an individual needs: